Jesus

 Usage notes

-• The possessive of the Jesus may be either Jesus’s (pronounced with three syllables) or Jesus’ (pronounced with two syllables).
+• The possessive form of this proper noun may be either Jesus’s (pronounced with three syllables) or Jesus’ (pronounced with two syllables).
 The latter form was traditionally more common when referring to the Christian figure while the former is more common when referring to other people named Jesus, but both forms are attested in both cases.
 See -'s.

 Synonyms